 Charles is a social science methodologist and applied social data scientist with a background in high-dimensional econometrics, having completed his PhD in 2016.
-He is both a Departmental Research Lecturer at the Leverhulme Centre for Demographic Science, and an Associate Member of Nuffield College.
+He is both a Senior Departmental Research Lecturer at the Leverhulme Centre for Demographic Science, and an Associate Member of Nuffield College.
+He also sits on the Steering Group of Reproducible Research Oxford, and is a Co-Investigator at the ESRC Centre for Care.
 As part of his lecturing, he co-convenes Demographic Analysis, Life Course Research, and the Oxford Partner site of the Summer Institute in Computational Social Sciences.
-He is always interested in hearing from potential co-authors or prospective graduate students who share his enthusiasm for using Python and R.
+He is always interested in hearing from potential co-authors or prospective graduate students who share his enthusiasm for using Python, R, and LaTeX.

 Specific projects underway at present include:

-- A library to incorporate model selection and influence analysis uncertainty and robustness pipelines;
+- A library to incorporate model selection, averaging and influence analysis into robustness pipelines

 Follow the development of his projects on GitHub, his published academic writings on Google Scholar, and find more information on his academic homepage.

 Charles presently teaches 'Demographic Analysis' and 'Lifecourse Analysis'.
 In the past, he has taught modules related to financial econometrics, Python for sociologists and statistical software more generally, and replication in open social science.
 He has recently given workshops and guest lectures on the themes of 'An Introduction to Machine Learning', 'An Introduction to the Command Line' and `LaTeX in 105 Minutes'.
 He is also a co-convenor (with other members of the Department and Nuffield College) of the Oxford partner site of the Summer Institute in Computational Social Science.
 His teaching materials are available via his academic homepage.

 Charles is always interested in hearing from prospective graduate students who share his enthusiasm for using Python, LaTeX, and other open-source tools for academic research.